rfenouil/openvpn-transmission-tinyproxy/README.md

 If the selected server goes down, after the value of ping-timeout the container will be restarted and a new server will be chosen, note that the faulty server can be chosen again.
 If this should occur, the container will be restarted again until a working server is selected.

-To make sure this work in all cases, the options `--inactive 3600 --ping 10 --ping-exit 60 --pull-filter ignore ping` are added by default to `OPENVPN_OPTS` variable.
+To make sure this work in all cases, the options `--ping 10 --ping-exit 60` are added by default to `OPENVPN_OPTS` variable.

 A general summary of environment variables is available in header comments of script 'openvpn/start_openVPN.sh', and additional details below.